Deep-DA/OLA-Ride-Analytics-Dashboard-2023/README.md

 ## 📌 Project Overview
 This project showcases a **Power BI dashboard** built using a public dataset simulating **OLA’s ride data from 2023** (~70,000 rows).
-The objective is to derive key business insights and patterns using interactive visuals, with a focus on **revenue, cancellations, ride types and payment methods**.
+The objective is to derive key business insights and patterns using interactive visuals, with a focus on revenue, cancellations, ride types and payment methods.

 ---